rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 Note, Haskell code that is implemented using constructors and pattern matching only does not take advantage of rewrite rules that are already in place for combinators like `foldr`.
 Compare my code to the source of [_add_blank_target `paritionEithers`](https://hackage.haskell.org/package/base-4.17.0.0/docs/src/Data.Either.html#partitionEithers) in `Data.Either`.

-[^mathcost]: If you use a PL with a proof assistant features and write proofs for your programs, a refactoring will have additional cost of rethinking the proofs.
+[^mathcost]: If you use a PL with a proof assistant feature and write proofs for your programs, a refactoring will have additional cost of rethinking the proofs.
 This could be not an issue with Liquid Haskell, which does the proofs for you, but still may require extra work if the logic solver needs extra help.
 Consider refactoring `partitionSecondEithers` (annotated as before) to use `foldr`, Liquid Haskell will tell you that your code is unsafe.
 It is interesting to note that QuickCheck-like property tests maintain very well.

 _side_note_start